AriaSalvatrice/Aria-CMOS-Synth/README.md

 ![The aesthetics of the build are important](docs/images/aesthetics.jpg)

 The system runs on +12V DC.
 It will also work on +9V, but the values are tuned for +12V, so pitches and envelopes are different at +9V.
 Some of the circuits I made no longer seem to work at +5V.
 I picked +12V to make it easier to integrate to a modular synth in the future.
 There is no dedicated power module yet, it runs off a bench PSU.

+Most of the circuits used were designed by much more competent people.
+Individual credits will be provided as I share schematics.

 To keep the patches readable for the performer, most of the hardwiring is run below the boards.